Listeriosis is a rare systemic bacterial disease that can cause septicemia in piglets and can also cause reproductive problems in sows.

 Alternative names: Listeria monocytogenes

 It is caused by a bacterium, Listeria monocytogenes commonly found in the intestine of pigs.
-Listeria has a worldwide dissemination and is widespread in nature.
+Listeria has a worldwide dissemination and it is widespread in nature.
 It is often found in cheese and silage.
 The exposure to the organism results in an infection, but the disease is rare.
 It is a disease with major consequences in humans although swine do not seem to contribute to the epidemiology of human outbreaks.

 - Usually none.